San Diego: Water Related Diseases You May Not Know About

 Shigellosis is an infectious disease caused by a group of bacteria called Shigella.
 Common symptoms include diarrhea, fever, and stomach cramps.
 These symptoms can occur a day or two after being exposed to Shigella.
 The disease usually lasts 5-7 days.
 Causes of the disease include touching your mouth after being exposed to Shigella, eating contaminated food, or drinking contaminated water.
 Water contaminated with Shigella can be treated using chlorine, bringing your water to a rolling boil, or Reverse Osmosis filters.

-As you can see, most of these diseases can be kept away from your water by using one of Culligan of San Diego‘s many products.
+As you can see, most of these diseases can be kept away from your water by using one of San Diego Culligan’s many products.
 From Reverse Osmosis Systems to Whole Home Systems, we will make sure that your people get good, clean, safe Culligan Water.
+For more information on water related diseases and how to avoid them, visit Culligan of San Diego!